CrocoFactory/sensei/docs/learn/concurrency_parallelism.md

   This allows you to take advantage of multicore processors in Python, but requires writing C code and managing the interaction between Python and C.

+/// info
+**NumPy (Numerical Python)** is an open source Python library that's widely used in science and engineering.
+It is mostly written in C.
+///

 ---

 ## `async` and `await`